-The Internal RC oscillator (IRC) may be used as the clock source for the watchdog timer, and/or as the clock that drives the PLL and subsequently the CPU.
+The IRC may be used as the clock source for the WDT, and/or as the clock that drives the PLL and subsequently the CPU.
 The nominal IRC frequency is 4 MHz.
-The IRC is trimmed to 1% accuracy.
+The IRC is trimmed to 1 % accuracy.

-Upon power-up or any chip reset, the LPC2378 uses the IRC as the clock source.
+Upon power-up or any chip reset, the LPC2388 uses the IRC as the clock source.
 Software may later switch to one of the other available clock sources.